nogibjj/IDS706_DataEngineering_BarbaraFlores_Project1/README.md

 As a learning exercise for various data engineering tools, we will conduct an analysis of a database, including the following files:

 - Jupyter Notebook [LinkedInTechJobs.ipynb](https://github.com/nogibjj/IDS706_DataEngineering_BarbaraFlores_Project1/blob/main/LinkedInTechJobs.ipynb) with:
-  - Cells that perform descriptive statistics using Polars or Panda.
+  - Cells that perform descriptive statistics using Polars or **Pandas**.
   - Tested by using nbval plugin for pytest
 - Python Script performing the same descriptive statistics using Polars or Panda
 - lib.py file that shares the common code between the script and notebook